Jsong91/Cyclistic-Case-Study/README.md

 Initial analysis of datasets provided by Cyclistic using Microsoft Excel.
 Data cleaning, validation and exploration using Microsoft SQL.
 Data Visualization using Tableau Public.

+For more details check out my portfolio website at:
+Tableau at:
+Medium at: